 For a small while, the news of my death created a panic.
 My spirit was noticed on occasion, in the latest of hours, by several patrons.
 The longer I remained dead, the thinner the veil between those living and myself thinned.
 I was regularly seen at the grave of my daughter, and I was cursed to hear her cries for punishment of my wrongdoing.

-Oh, how catastrophic and truly bleak to be stuck in the afterlife as such.
+Oh, how catastrophic and truly bleak to be stuck in the afterlife as such a pitiful spectre.
 I had managed to converse with the living, to only bring upon their death.
 Cursed, my burdening spirit could only seek elevation from sharing my story, in the hopes that those reading would sympathise with my tragic tale, so that I may move on from the horrors of what transpired during my time on Earth alive, and what soon followed.

 The small house in Kintbury in which I abandoned following the deaths of my husband and child was now inhabited, but I was compelled to it.
 The strength left inside of me kept me from being seen, as I wished it so, and I hid myself in the attic.
 There were many nights I sat in the darkness, staring at nothing but shadows, in the hopes that this eternal torment would soon be over.

-A typewriter soon presented itself to me, one day, when light found its way in the darkness.
-The sleek black device glittered, and for a while, I refused to approach it.
+The owner, ironically, was a writer, and used the attic to pen his tales.
+An opportunity soon presented itself to me, one day, when light found its way in the darkness.
+The sleek white paper called for my attention, and for a while, I refused to approach the desk.
 But faith drew me to it, and my final hopes perceived absolution upon acknowledgment.

-I now sit at the desk it lies upon, and before long, the words started to pour from my soul to the paper.
-As I write this, I can feel the language in which I learned whilst alive, seep through my fingers to click at the keys ferociously.
+I now sit at the desk the paper lies upon, and it did not take me long; the words poured from my soul to the paper.
+As I write this now, I can feel the language in which I learned whilst alive, seep through my fingers to the quill and through the wet ink that rests on the pages.
 This is my story, and though I may not have been worthy of telling it whilst I was alive, in death, it is the only choice I have.